flux-framework/flux-core/doc/man3/flux_future_wait_all_create.rst

 returned then this function returns NULL.

 :func:`flux_future_get_child` returns a :type:`flux_future_t` corresponding to
-the child future with the supplied string ``name`` parameter.
+the child future with the supplied string :var:`name` parameter.
 If no future with that name is a child of the composite, then the function returns NULL.

 ERRORS